2NE1 (2011 EP): Promotion and release

 "Usually, people will only remember the title song, and a lot of the songs on the albums never reach their full potential.
 We wanted all of our songs to shine.
 Every 3 weeks, we worked our hardest to reveal one new song at a time [...].
 It's also interesting to point out that none of the five songs are related."

 — —CL commenting on the rollout of the extended play.

 Bom and Dara at a signing event for the EP in 2011.

 Park Bom's solo track "Don't Cry" was released as the first single on April 21.
 It was then followed by the group's single "Lonely" on May 11.
 Both songs topped the Gaon Digital Chart; in addition, "Lonely" became the first song to achieve a perfect all-kill by a K-pop girl group since the concept's inception in 2010.
 Neither were promoted extensively on music shows; but on May 29, the group made a surprise two-part performance with both songs on SBS's Inkigayo.
 The surprise appearance was attributed to the popularity of the two songs and was done as a gift to their fans.

 On June 24, the third single "I Am the Best" was released at midnight, and subsequently topped all South Korean real-time charts, achieving another perfect all-kill.
 The song gained international recognition and is often regarded as an industry classic.
 It was performed for several weeks on the music programs Inkigayo, Show!
 Music Core and M Countdown.
 The plans for a mini album then stated another digital single would soon follow along with the release of the group's second mini album.

-"Hate You", was initially intended for their second album To Anyone, but was later included into the mini-album's tracklist.
+"Hate You" was initially intended for their second album To Anyone, but was later included into the EP's tracklist.
 It was released one week prior to the mini album's release on July 21 and became a top-three hit.
 The next single "Ugly", became the EP's fourth number one single, and won three music program wins during the course of its run.
 It ended the album's promotions on SBS's Inkigayo on August 21.

 Following their Korean promotions, the group announced the release of the album in Japan under the title Nolza.
 It was released on September 21, 2011, by YGEX, a newly created label by YG Entertainment Japan in association with Avex.
 They appeared on the Japanese music program Music Station to promote the EP, performing the lead single "I Am the Best".